Buckethead: 2000–2004: Guns N' Roses and other projects

 Later, in 2003, marking the release of his tenth studio album, Buckethead released the sequel of his debut Bucketheadland, simply called Bucketheadland 2.
 Together with actor Viggo Mortensen, he did Pandemoniumfromamerica, and with Thanatopsis, its second release, called Axiology.

 Buckethead's relationship with Guns N' Roses was somewhat erratic in its last year, despite contractual obligations.
 According to an interview with Rose, he seemingly 'left' the band in January 2004 without telling anyone, and 'rejoined' in a similar manner in February.
 "His transient lifestyle has made it impossible for even his closest friends to have nearly any form of communication with him whatsoever."
 In March 2004, Buckethead left Guns N' Roses.
 His manager cited Guns' inability to complete an album or tour.

 Since that time, his cult following in the underground music communities has steadily increased.
 He frequently performs at festivals and in clubs nationwide and often tours as the feature performer.

 The year 2004 saw the release of three new studio albums: Island of Lost Minds, which was his first tour-only album being later re-released by TDRS Music; Population Override, a blues-rock tour de force with Dickerson; and The Cuckoo Clocks of Hell, considered his heaviest effort to date.
 The latter includes "Spokes for the Wheel of Torment," for which Syd Garon and Eric Henry made a music video based on the famous triptychs by Hieronymus Bosch.
 Buckethead also recorded the final two albums by the Cornbugs, Brain Circus and Donkey Town as well as another release with Viggo Mortensen called Please Tomorrow and a second with Shin Terai, titled Heaven & Hell.
 C2B3 also released their only album, The Big Eyeball in the Sky, and toured it in North America.

-In an interview with Revolver, Ozzy Osbourne stated that he had offered to have Buckethead play guitar in his band at Ozzfest, but changed his mind after meeting with him and realizing that he would not remove his costume:
+In an interview with Revolver, Ozzy Osbourne said that he had offered to have Buckethead play guitar in his band at Ozzfest, but changed his mind after meeting with him and realizing that he would not remove his costume: